get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 ---

 # Wifi Drivers
->This work on Realtek Semiconductor Corp.
+>This works on Realtek Semiconductor Corp.
 802.11n

 **How to check :**
 `lsusb`